 2012 saw the creation of our Facebook page and in February 2013 we launched this website.

-Additional recent staff has included these volunteers who help with mailing and/or special projects: Seddon Beaty, Clare Best, Dorothy Brauner, Maureen Cherubini, Mona DiMarco, Diane Dickson, Enid Engler, Bill Gourley, Judy Gourley, Gladys Graser, Donna Henderson, Pat Hintze, Mary Keefer, Kathi Ramant, Sandy Rypkema, Judy Schultz, Connie Smith, Joan Steitz, Marilyn Turnamian.
+Additional recent staff has included these volunteers who help with mailing and/or special projects: Seddon Beaty, Claire Best, Dorothy Brauner, Maureen Cherubini, Mona DiMarco, Diane Dickson, Enid Engler, Bill Gourley, Judy Gourley, Gladys Graser, Donna Henderson, Pat Hintze, Mary Keefer, Kathi Ramant, Sandy Rypkema, Judy Schultz, Connie Smith, Joan Steitz, Marilyn Turnamian.

 On 2018 we mourned the loss of two of our ardent supporters, Former Layout Editor Jim Henderson and Town Board Member Mike Cherubini.